A fast site without slow down.

 You wait your turn quietly, but it's not moving forward.

-They don’t want to wait 15 seconds each time they have to display a page on your site.
+They don't want to wait 15 seconds each time they want to display a page on your site.

 So today, I'm challenging you: